aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 The second major mechanism we need to implement is CLI regression tests.

-As already mentioned, `cx-protocol` API breakage is not the only thing that can go wrong.
+As already mentioned, *cloud-assembly-schema* API breakage is not the only thing that can go wrong.
 This is to ensure that we don't introduce breaking changes to the CLI itself.
 The plan here is fairly straight forward:

 ```console